angstwad/flask-form-macros/README.md

 ## Okay, now what?

 Essentially, you pass in either a) the macro arguments as specified in the macro signature, or b) you pass in HTML attributes as booleans or key/value pairs.
-So, if you want to disable a field:
+So, if you want to have an HTML5 "email" field, with a value set, that is required:

 ```
 {{ fields.Field('Email Field', type="email", value="Put a value here", required=True) }}